-1. Retain the existing machine room HVAC system.
-Coordination of equipment installation and location with HVAC prime who will be employed and managed by UMB.
-2. Furnish and install fire stopping and patching of holes and voids in the elevator machine room, per code requirements.
-3. Provide to paint the machine room walls and ceiling off-white with one (1) coat of primer and one (1) finish coat.
-4. Retain the elevator machine room door and frame assembly.
-5. Furnish and install new machine room door signage as required.
-6. Furnish and install covers over the existing to remain machine room windows with fire rated insulating material.
-7. Furnish and install one (1) 10 lb. class ABC fire extinguisher in the elevator machine room.
+1. Coordination of equipment installation and location with HVAC prime who will be employed and managed by UMB.
+2. Demolish and remove the existing door and frame to the machine room.
+3. Demolish and remove all conduit and wiring within the machine room.
+4. Furnish and install fire stopping and patching of holes and voids in the elevator machine room, per code requirements.
+5. Furnish and install new B-label hollow metal machine room door and frame with code compliant hardware and closure.
+Furnish and install new door signage as required.
+6. Provide to remove abandoned or unrelated equipment from elevator machine room, as per code requirements.
+7. Furnish and install painting of the machine room walls.
+8. Furnish and install one (1) 10 lb. class ABC fire extinguisher in the elevator machine room.